In a recent post I quoted John MacArthur as saying this:

 But maybe rather than “suppressed memories,” Heath Lambert and the questioner may actually have been talking about dissociated memories.

-“Dissociation” takes place on a spectrum, with some of the more extreme types being derealization (feeling that the world around you isn’t real) and depersonalization (feeling that you are outside your body, either standing somewhere else in the room or floating above and watching what’s being done to you).
+“Dissociation” takes place on a spectrum, with some of the more extreme types being derealization (feeling that the world around you isn’t real, feeling as if you see your surroundings in snapshots) and depersonalization (feeling that you are outside your body, for example, either standing somewhere else in the room or floating above and watching what’s being done to you).
 The most extreme variety of dissociation, in which a child splits into “parts,” each of which hold some aspect of trauma, is called dissociative identity disorder.

 When trauma is extreme and repeated, and if other criteria are met, the child being traumatized will completely disconnect from the memory.
 This will allow the child to live a “normal” life even while being traumatized during many parts of the night and possibly even in the day.
 (If you recall that child sex trafficking and child pornography are huge problems in our Western nations, you’ll see how essential this would be for many children’s survival.)